rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

   // anyName could be Optional[Charlie] or any other matching element
   ```

-## Q. Can you modify a collection while iterating using streams?
+## 88. Can you modify a collection while iterating using streams?
 No, you **cannot** modify a collection while iterating over it using streams.
 Doing so can lead to `ConcurrentModificationException` or unpredictable behavior.
 Streams are designed to provide a functional approach to processing data, and modifying the underlying collection during iteration goes against this paradigm.
 If you need to modify a collection based on the results of a stream operation, consider collecting the results into a new collection or using other methods to handle the modifications outside of the stream processing.